 Unfortunately Joachim and his entourage had to do without their luggage for a couple of days, but I guess he wasn’t so far out in the bush that he couldn’t buy a shirt and a deodorant.
 That may explain why I saw a picture of him wearing a Care T-shirt.

 You want more details?
-Well, go to The Royal House of Denmark forum and read all about it.Filed under Danish Royals
+Well, go to The Royal House of Denmark forum and read all about it.Filed under Denmark

-Tagged Audience, Books, CARE, Celebrities, Crown Prince Frederik, Crown Princess Mary, Ghana, Hospital, Margrethe II, Military, Patronage, Prince Henrik the Prince Consort, Prince Joachim of Denmark, Princess Marie of Denmark, Roskilde Cathedral, Royal Ballet, Working Visit.
+Tagged Audience, Books, CARE, Celebrities, Crown Prince Frederik of Denmark, Crown Princess Mary of Denmark, Ghana, Hospital, Margrethe II of Denmark, Military, Patronage, Prince Henrik the Prince Consort, Prince Joachim of Denmark, Princess Marie of Denmark, Roskilde Cathedral, Royal Ballet, Working Visit.